 UT Police maintains a daily crime log identifying the type of crime; the location of the crime; the date the crime was reported to UT Police and disposition; the date and time the crime occurred (if the exact date and time are unknown, a range will be used or it will be noted that it's unknown); and the disposition of the crime, if known.
-An entry, addition or a change in the disposition of a complaint will be recorded in the log within two business days of the information being reported to UT Police.
-The most current 60 days of information is available at UT Police headquarters This report also contains policies and practices pertaining to campus security, crime reporting, alcohol and drugs, victims' assistance programs, student discipline policies, campus resources, community safety alerts, crime prevention, access to campus facilities and properties, as well as personal safety tips.
+An entry, addition to an entry or a change in the disposition of a complaint will be recorded in the log within two business days of the information being reported to UT Police.
+The most current 60 days of information is available at UT Police headquarters

+This report also contains policies and practices pertaining to campus security, crime reporting, alcohol and drugs, victims' assistance programs, student discipline policies, campus resources, community safety alerts, crime prevention, access to campus facilities and properties, as well as personal safety tips.

-Unless otherwise stated in this Annual Security Report, all policy statements contained in this report apply to the Texas Medical Center Campus, the Michale E. Keeling Center for Comparative Medicine and Research in Bastrop, and The Virginia Cockrell Cancer Research Center at Science Park in Smithville, as well as non-campus locations.
+Unless otherwise stated in this Annual Security Report, all policy statements contained in this report apply to the Texas Medical Center Campus and the Michale E. Keeling Center for Comparative Medicine and Research in Bastrop, as well as non-campus locations.